sagefy/sagefy/docs/pages/survey_of_learning_research.md

 **Question**: _How effective are concept maps?_

+- SE 330: Provide maps of the site and course.
+Use a simple hierarchical structure.
+    - Cites Nilsson and Mayer (2002); Potelle and Rouet, 2003; Neiderhauser, Reynolds, Salmen, and Skolmoski (2000); Shapiro (2005, 2008)
+- SH 149: Let learners also see their areas of strength and improvement to support motivation; learners are often unaware of their own progress.

 **Question**: _Does identifying prerequisite knowledge improve learning?_

+- SH 100: Novices tend to have lower performance in part of lacking all the component skills.
+    - Cites Resnick, 1976; Lovett 2001
+- SH 108: Learner can fail to apply knowledge when their do not have a sufficient knowledge of the component skills.
+- SH 114: Review existing educational materials to discover ways to decompose tasks.
+- SB 362: To support self-confidence, provide specific prerequisites.

 **Question**: _Does presenting module organization improve learning?_